 The corporation between these groups has made it possible for the country to innovate in different sectors and be seen by the rest of the world as a true global player.

 Dutch Innovation & Young Talent during European Utility Week

-There are some fantastic startups already working on this mission and Initiate!, co-locating with EUW17 in Amsterdam, will provide the perfect platform for startups to showcase their most cutting-edge technology and energy solutions.
-Initiate! works with Dutch accelerators Rockstart and Startup Amsterdam, who are passionate about cultivating Amsterdam as the most prominent startup city in Europe.
+There are some fantastic startups already working on this mission and Initiate!, which co-located with EUW17 in Amsterdam, provides the perfect platform for startups to showcase their most cutting-edge technology and energy solutions.
+In 2017, Initiate! worked with Dutch accelerators Rockstart and Startup Amsterdam, who are passionate about cultivating Amsterdam as the most prominent startup city in Europe.